Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Recognition of comparability temporal graphs and TTO construction

-As $Ness(\mathcal{G})$ induces an acyclic digraph, there exists an order $\sigma$ on the vertices of $\mathcal{G}$ such that all arcs in $Ness(\mathcal{G})$ are oriented forward, i.e. if $(u,v)\in Ness(\mathcal{G})$ then $u\prec_{\sigma} v$.
+\begin{proof} The implication from $i)$ to $ii)$ is straightforward as all TTO are ATTO and the one from $ii)$ to $iii)$ is proved by Lemma \ref{lem:ness-acyclic}.
+To prove the implication from $iii)$ to $i)$, we will mimic the proof provided by Hell et al. in \cite{hell1995lexicographic} for the static case, by using an analogous lexicographic argument.
+The proof will provide a simple algorithm to decide whether a given temporal graph $\mathcal{G}$ is a comparability temporal graph and construct a TTO of $\mathcal{G}$ if the answer is YES, as detailed in Subsection \ref{subsect:algorithmic-aspects}.
+Let $O$ be a partial ATTO of $\mathcal{G}$ containing $Ness(\mathcal{G})$.
+We start by showing that taking any edge $ab$ not yet oriented in $O$, ensures that $O'=O\cup\{(a,b)\}^+$ will also be an ATTO of $\mathcal{G}$.
+As $O$ is ATTO, it is clear that $O'^+=O'$ holds.
+Assume for contradiction that $O'\cap O'^{R} \neq \emptyset$, i.e., there exists a pair of vertices $u,v$ such that $\{(u,v),(v,u)\}\subset O'$.
+Since $O$ is ATTO, both arcs cannot belong to $O$, so assume $(u,v)\in \{(a,b)\}^+$.
+It is not possible that $(v,u)\in \{(a,b)\}^+$ as well, as this would imply $(b,a)\in \{(u,v)\}^+$ and thus $(b,a)\in \{(a,b)\}^+$, meaning $(b,a) \in Ness(G)$ which contradicts the assumption of edge $ab$ being not yet oriented in $O$.
+Hence, $(v,u)\in O$.
+Observe that $(u,v)\in \{(a,b)\}^+$ implies $(b,a)\in \{(v,u)\}^+$.
+But now, since $O^+=O$, we must have $(b,a)\in O$, again contradicting the assumption of $ab$ unoriented in $O$.
+As $Ness(\mathcal{G})$ induces an acyclic digraph, there exists an order $\sigma$ on the vertices of $\mathcal{G}$ such that all arcs in $Ness(\mathcal{G})$ are oriented forward, i.e., if $(u,v)\in Ness(\mathcal{G})$ then $u\prec_{\sigma} v$.
 We propose to construct an orientation $O$ in a greedy lexicographic fashion, following the order defined by $\sigma$.
 We initially set $O=Ness(\mathcal{G})$.
 Then, while $O$ is not yet a complete orientation of $\mathcal{G}$, we repeat what follows.
 We consider the unoriented edge $ab$, with $a \prec_{\sigma} b$, such that it is lexicographically minimal with respect to $\sigma$, and we add $\{(a,b)\}^+$ to $O$.
 By the observation above, as $O$ was initially an ATTO of $\mathcal{G}$ containing $Ness(\mathcal{G})$, the final orientation obtained by this procedure will also be ATTO.
 It remains to show that $O$ does not contain directed triangles.
 Assume by contradiction it contains at least one, and consider the monolabel directed triangle $uvw$ that is lexicographically minimal with respect to the position in $\sigma$ of its three vertices.
 Then, $uvw$ contains at least one arc oriented backwards by $\sigma$, without loss of generality take $(u,v)$ as this backward arc with $v \prec_{\sigma} u$.
 Since it was oriented backwards, $(u,v)\notin Ness(\mathcal{G})$ and it is not possible that $(u,v)$ was chosen as next unoriented edge $ab$ in the algorithm above.
 Hence, the orientation of $(u,v)$ was assigned because $(u,v) \in \{(a,b)\}^+$ for some edge $ab$, chosen as minimal unoriented edge at some step in our greedy algorithm.
 As at this step $uv$ was also an unoriented edge, this implies that $ab$ is lexicographically smaller that $uv$.
 But now, since there is a directed path from $(a,b)$ to $(u,v)$ in $Aug(\mathcal{G})$, by applying Lemma \ref{lem:iterative-triangle}, we get that $abw$ is also a directed triangle in $O$, contradicting the lexicographic minimality of $uvw$. \end{proof}